mcclure/emily/doc/tutorial.md

     It has seeds
     It's crispy, like it's been fried

 Each call to `super` calls the function in the parent.
 Wait, couldn't you have also just said `do: this.parent.describe`, instead of using `super`?
-Well, that's legal, but then the special-ness that makes `this` work would break; if you'd said `this.parent.describe`, you'd have gotten a function that was a method of `banana`, not a method of `plantain`, and the description would have said "It is yellow". `super` makes sure the special method rewiring still works.
+Well, that's legal, but then the special-ness that makes `this` work would break; if you'd said `this.parent.describe`, you'd have gotten a function that was a method of `banana`, not a method of `plantain`, and the describe would have said "It is yellow". `super` makes sure the special method rewiring still works.

 ### Array builtins